dogelayer-ai/dogelayer/docs/running_miner.md

 #### Step-by-Step Withdrawal Process

 1. **Login to DogeLayer Website**
-   - Visit the DogeLayer platform
+   - Visit the DogeLayer platform: https://dogelayer.ai/
-   - Connect using your Bittensor coldkey wallet
+   - Connect using your Bittensor coldkey wallet (use the same coldkey that corresponds to your miner hotkey)
    - Ensure you're using the correct wallet that's registered for mining

 2. **Set Withdrawal Addresses**